sajidrahman/personal-page/content/home/teaching.md

 weight = 7

 +++
-I worked as a teaching instructor for the following courses at Kansas State University:
+I was a teaching instructor for the following courses at Kansas State University:

 - CIS450: Computer Architecture and Operations (Spring'15, 16 & 17)
 - CIS200: Programming Fundamentals (using Java) (Spring'15)